Pin this image!

-In the last few months of 2016 my account started to take off, and I ran a successful eCourse, Instagram for Health Bloggers for the first time in December 2016.
+In the last few months of 2016 my account started to take off, and I ran the first round of my eCourse, Instagram Tribe in December 2016.

 Here's 9 Instagram tips I personally use that have helped me grow my email list, connect with new customers and clients and form genuine connections within the health blogging community.

 It sounds kinda obvious, but the absolute key to social media (and in particular with Instagram) is to be social.
 Bloggers who carve out time to make connections with their peers and target audience will get ahead.

 Make engaging with your peers and target audience your #1 priority on Instagram, and you'll find your online popularity (or cred) will take off.
 It's easy to read this and brush it off, but I guarantee those who do it will get results.

 Instagram is a visual platform.
 That fact can't be ignored.
 Yet so many people post photos that are dark, pixellated.

 This will work against serious offenders for two reasons:

 - The people following your account are less likely to like your photo - the likes go to the good photos

 - Instagram's algorithm is a smart cookie.
 It uses a computer engineering thingy-ma-bob called a 'neural network,' which is basically an artificial intelligence megahouse that gets smarter and smarter with the more data (photos) that are uploaded to Instagram for it to analyse.
 The algorithm can detect and predict a poor quality photo if from darkness, pixellation and bluriness, and you bet ya it won't show that photo to as many peeps in your audience.

 Moral of the story?
 Make your pictures purdy.
 I love this post by Planoly which shares how you can create a well-branded feed (for next to no $/£) when you're ready to take your feed to the next level or curated perfection.
 I'm not there yet ;)